 Opt for a tinted moisturizer, or even better, a tinted sunscreen and waterproof cosmetics, and try putting on as little as possible as you want your skin to breathe.
 Think of it as the perfect opportunity to show off that golden tan you worked so hard for!

 Last but as further as least possible, you need to keep in mind that summer in Greece will leave a mark on you.
-Nope, I’m not talking about the emotional mark, but the mosquito bites that are bound to decorate every inch of your exposed body unless you protect yourself against their attack.
+Nope, I’m not talking about the emotional mark, but the mosquito bites are bound to decorate every inch of your exposed body unless you protect yourself against their attack.

 Whether it is spraying yourself with bug spray, buying mosquito plugins, or even a mosquito repellent bracelet, you need to make sure you keep those annoying creatures away!